programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

     return(text_in_image)

 ```
 2\.
 Run the cell to load the function.
-Nothin else will happen until it is called in the next step.
+Nothing else will happen until the function is called in the next step.

 3\.
 Create another new cell in your notebook, paste in the code for the function below.
 The code will: